vivekapex/invoice_management/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Steps to get the app running on local system

-* Ruby version
+* Ruby version required: 2.6.3

-* System dependencies
+* Clone or download the repo in your local system

+* cd into the root directory of app

-* Configuration
+* run bundle install

-* Database creation

-* Database initialization

-* How to run the test suite
+* run rake db:setup

-* Services (job queues, cache servers, search engines, etc.)
+* fire rails s in terminal

-* Deployment instructions
+* visit localhost:3000

-* ...
+* and that's it